LukasMarx/ai-food-blog/src/content/posts/Caramel Apple Pie.md

 recipeYield: "4"
 calories: 470
 recipeCuisine: "American"
+recipeInstructions:
-recipeInstructions: [
+  [
     "In a large bowl, mix together the flour and salt.
 Using a pastry blender or two knives, cut in the butter until the mixture resembles coarse crumbs.", "Gradually add the ice water, 1 tablespoon at a time, until the dough comes together and forms a ball.", "Wrap the dough in plastic wrap and refrigerate for at least 30 minutes.", "Preheat the oven to 375°F (190°C).",
     "In a large bowl, combine the sliced apples, sugar, flour, cinnamon, salt, and caramel sauce.
 Mix well.", "On a lightly floured surface, roll out half of the dough to fit a 9-inch (23cm) pie dish.
 Place the dough in the dish.", "Pour the apple mixture into the crust.",
     "Roll out the remaining dough and cut it into strips.
-Arrange the strips in a lattice pattern over the filling.", "Bake for 45-50 minutes or until the crust is golden brown and the filling is bubbly.", "Let the pie cool for at least 30 minutes before serving."
+Arrange the strips in a lattice pattern over the filling.", "Bake for 45-50 minutes or until the crust is golden brown and the filling is bubbly.", "Let the pie cool for at least 30 minutes before serving.", ]
-]
 ---

 ## Introduction

 Caramel Apple Pie is a classic dessert that has been enjoyed for generations.
 This recipe takes the classic apple pie up a notch with the addition of caramel sauce, which adds a rich and decadent flavor to the filling.
 This pie is perfect for any occasion, whether you're baking for a holiday gathering or just want a delicious dessert to enjoy with your family.

 ## Ingredients

 For the crust:

 - 300g all-purpose flour
 - 1 tsp salt
 - 200g unsalted butter, chilled and cut into small pieces
 - 6 tbsp ice water

 For the filling:

 - 8 cups thinly sliced peeled and cored apples
 - 1/2 cup granulated sugar
 - 1/4 cup all-purpose flour